daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 ## Success Criteria

 - The court discovery methods should work with the actual ClubExpress platform
-- All tests should pass
+- All tests should pass, including the authentication test
+- The new court discovery test script should successfully verify the functionality
 - The API should be well-documented
 - The module should be integrated into the main SDK export
 - The implementation should follow our HTTP-first approach